 While James Blue was in Houston, he founded the KUHT public television program showcasing independent film called The Territory.
 Maybe you saw it?

 Maybe Wes Anderson, born and raised in Houston, saw it?

-While Sheldon Renan and James Blue were advocating for regional film from Berkeley, Houston, and Washington DC, the hometown which had produced them had welcomed back Will Vinton, a new graduate from Berkeley with a degree in architecture and an interest in stop motion animation.
+While Sheldon Renan and James Blue were advocating for regional film from Berkeley, Houston, and Washington DC, the hometown which produced them had welcomed back Will Vinton, a new graduate from Berkeley with a degree in architecture and an interest in stop motion animation.
 Vinton won an Oscar for his and Bob Gardiner’s first animated short, Closed Mondays, in 1975.
-His studio went on to train hundreds of Portland filmmakers, including, of course, Anderson’s The Fantastic Mr. Fox’s animation director, Mark Gustafson.
+Will Vinton Studios went on to train hundreds of Portland filmmakers, including, of course, the animation director of Wes Anderson’s The Fantastic Mr. Fox, Mark Gustafson.